RTradeLtd/Temporal/docs/ARCHITECTURE.md

 IPFS Cluster peers communicate with the IPFS daemon using unauthenticated HTTP auth.
 The HTTPS IPFS Proxy endpoint provided by the IPFS cluster service, which communicates with the local ipfs node, configurable with `ipfshttp.proxy_listen_multiaddress` which defaults to`/ip4/127.0.0.1/tcp/9095`, will not have any special configurations.

-### Pricing

-RTC and Ether are supported, however for Ether payments this will incur a 5% markup.

 ### Scalability

 RabbitMQ is used to distribute workloads in our backend, and will add more nodes to our IPFS clusters as needed.
-Currently we are not experiencing any scalability issues, however we expect to experience them at some point due to the still relatively new nature of IPFS, and the even newer nature of IFPS Cluster.
+The main issues with IPFS scalability at this point in time exist with very large amount of pins, and data sizes for both ipfs, and ipfs cluster.

+In order to mitigate this, once our clusters begin showing signs of poor performance, sister clusters will be spun up to distribute the workload for new pins, content, etc.. to new clusters.

 Scalability Concerns:
 * https://github.com/ipfs/ipfs-cluster/issues/160

 ### Private IPFS Swarms

-Initially we will not be supporting private ipfs swarm, however this is something we intend to support shortly after relase.
+Details coming soon

 ### Data Persistence And Backups